Red Lanterns (Boxer Uprising): In legend and history

+In the late Qing period, the Boxers and Red Lanterns were remembered unfavorably by some of the educated Chinese elite for their religious and magical claims.
+Yet at the same time, the general public largely supported the groups.

 Academic histories in China mentioned the Red Lanterns only in passing, even after 1949, when the Boxer movement was considered a patriotic uprising of the masses.
-But suddenly in 1967, the Red Lanterns became hot topics in the Chinese national media.
+Suddenly in 1967, the Red Lanterns surged as a trending topic in the Chinese national media.
 The Cultural Revolution was at its most radical phase, and the radical student youth groups, the Red Guards, reached the heights of their fervor.
-Like them, the Red Lanterns were red, young and rebellious, and one Red Guard group chose the name “Red Lantern Fighting Force.”
+Parallels between the Red Lanterns and the Red Guards heightened their popularity in the media.
+Their ability to repel foreign attacks meshed well with Chairman Mao's revolutionary agenda.
+Coincidences like their three-syllable names, use of the color red, and the fact that each group was largely composed of young and rebellious individuals heightened the similarities.
+One Red Guard group even chose the name "Red Lantern Fighting Force."